yaya-usman/Trillo-project/README.md

 ## Acknowledgments

-I will like acknowledge [Jonas Schemdtman](https://www.udemy.com/user/jonasschmedtmann/) a wonderful teacher,who made this project possible, this isn't just a code along project, i learnt alot building this along with him, after pretty much taking his [Advanced CSS and Sass]() i am pretty much confident in my design skills,i owe that to him.
-Here you can check out his courses on [Udemy](https://www.udemy.com/user/jonasschmedtmann/), all his courses are pure Masterclass.
+I will like to acknowledge [Jonas Schemdtman](https://www.udemy.com/user/jonasschmedtmann/) once more, whose course helped me to understand Flexbox deeply by bulding this project and also i'll like to give credit to [CSS tricks](https://css-tricks.com/) website as well, i used it as an introductory resource in learning flexbox, the 'Guide to Flexbox' post by [Chris Coyier](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) was clear and concise,it helped me.
+After building this project, i am pretty much confident in using flexbox in my next projects😉.